 Gene: Interesting.
-So that’s the premise behind people who think this.
-OK, they think that if it hurts then it must be a violation of rights.
+So that’s the premise behind people who – they think that if it hurts then it must be a violation of rights somehow or another.

 Stephan Kinsella: Well yeah.
 That was Peter Singer, right?
-I think that was his idea, based upon the idea of capacity to feel pain.
-But other people based it on this idea of, they’re kind-hearted people and they’re kind to their pets.
+I think that was his idea about his – based upon the idea of capacity to feel pain.
+But other people base it upon just sort of – they’re kind-hearted people, and they’re kind to their pets.
 They don’t want to see animals unnecessarily suffer.
-And so they think it’s wrong to torture an animal, which it probably is, and therefore the government should make a law about it.
-Because they have no coherent theory about what the natural role of the government is.
-What the proper role of rights is, right?
+And so they think it’s wrong to torture an animal, which it probably is.
+And, therefore, the government should make a law about it because they have no coherent theory about what the natural role of the government is, what the proper role of rights is.

-Stephan Kinsella: They don’t get the difference between “this is wrong” and “this should be illegal”.
-But they don’t realize that “this should be illegal” has a correlative that there’s a right being violated somewhere, and they have no theory of rights to back it up.
-They just have their preferences, their moral preferences, or their value judgements about what they like and don’t like, or what they think is wrong or right.
+Stephan Kinsella: They see no difference between “this is wrong” and “this should be illegal.”
+But they don’t realize that “this should be illegal” has a correlative that there’s a right being violated somewhere.
+And they have no theory of rights to back it up.
+They just have their preferences, their moral preferences, or their value judgements about what they like and don’t like or what they think is wrong or right.

 Gene: Okay.
-Well as it pertains to environmentalism and our claim that environmentalist concerns are only solved through the rigorous protection and enforcement of private property rights, this is on-topic in that regard, because we’re talking about rights.
-Are there such thing as collective rights or only individual rights?
+Well, as it pertains to environmentalism and our claim that environmentalist concerns are only solved through the rigorous protection and enforcement of private property rights, this does have – this is on topic in that regard because we’re talking about rights.
+And I guess do – are there such thing as collective rights or only individual rights?